oliviawestmacottssw/SSW.Rules.Content/rules/do-you-track-your-initial-meetings/rule.md

 When creating an appointment email for an initial meeting, make sure you include the words " **initial** " and " **meeting** " on the subject.

-Subject:   Northwind project with SSW and Bob
+[greyBox]  Subject:   Northwind project with SSW and Bob [/greyBox]

  Figure: Bad subject - not clear it is an initial meeting

-Subject: Initial meeting with SSW and Bob from Northwind
+[greyBox]  Subject: Initial meeting with SSW and Bob from Northwind
-Subject: Initial phone meeting with SSW and Bob from Northwind
+Subject: Initial phone meeting with SSW and Bob from Northwind [/greyBox]

 Figure: Good subjects - Make clear it is an initial meeting by having both words